 FNDN 102 Personal Application Assignment | Silence/Solitude

-INTRODUCTION In our fast-paced, technologically-driven society, it is easy to neglect the cultivation of an interior life, or life of the soul.
+INTRODUCTION In our fast-paced, technologically driven society, it is easy to neglect the cultivation of an interior life, or life of the soul.
 Consequently, even people who set aside time for meditation or reflection are still bombarded with the demands of a post-modern lifestyle, leaving their interior life depleted.
 Many of the early church fathers in the Christian tradition and mystics throughout the centuries have written of the essential role of silence and solitude in developing one’s spiritual life.
 Jesus himself drew away from the crowds to spend time with his Father on many occasions.
 Often, it is only when we practice the discipline of silence and solitude that we are able to reacquaint ourselves with our true selves, without hype, pressure, or expectation.
 Cultivating the interior life can be challenging at first, but the practice of silence and solitude will, in time, reveal spiritual richness unattainable when exposed to constant noise and social activity.

 PART 1 | Participate and record your silence/solitude practice for one week (see weekly log sheet below).
 Choose one of the following practices, but if you have practiced mindfulness (breathing), for example, you should choose a different option: